joseeloren/ATLASEigen_EvalTest/README.md

 If N is a matrix with size mxn and M a matrix with size pxq, and m is not equal to n and p is not equal to q, you can do NxM if n is equal to p.
 On the PDF is said that matrices must have same dimensions, understood as same rows and cols.
 * Also, multiplication operator is not commutative, because operation order is defined on the PDF.
 In other operations like minus, it is like this too.
+* No template defined.
+SymMat is alone.
+I don't know if it has a fixed datatype or can have a template.

 ## Future work
 * Add more tests and refactor tests and data.
 * Test of more range of number
 * Check run time in order to improve calculations.
 * Refactor some common code in methods.
 * Use template to allow other types of data.
 Now double is fixed, but is because to not allow something that are not numbers.
+It depends if it desirable or not.

 Note: I did my best on the time I have.
 I am a bit busy with university work and final project on this moment.